laurenschoener/Airbnb-Ski-Rental-Home/README.md

 ## Random Forest

 After building a random forest to predict the price of an Airbnb rental I received a root mean squared error of 118.42.

+The top three features that contributed to price were number of allowed guests, number of beds and average review.

+In the future I would like to remove the prices that were large outliers because I believe that contributed to the poor mean squared error.

 ## References